armory/docs/content/en/cd-as-a-service/tasks/networking/install-agent.md

 ---
-title: Install a Remote Network Agent
+title: Install a Remote Network Agent in Your Cluster
 linktitle: Install RNA
 description: >
   Install a CD-as-a-Service Remote Network Agent in your Kubernetes cluster.